 A cool bowl of Gazpacho will make all of that summer heat go away.

-Since we’re on the topic of refreshing vegetables, I might as well share another great Spanish vegetarian recipe that you can enjoy.
-Spanish Bean Salad, otherwise known as “Ensalada de Alubias Blancas”, is a chilled appetizer from the Murcia region of Spain.
+Since you’re on the topic of refreshing vegetables, I might share another great vegetarian appetizer for you to enjoy.
+Spanish bean salad, otherwise known as “Ensalada de Alubias Blancas”, is a chilled appetizer from the Murcia region of Spain.